Effort Certification Reporting Policy and Procedures

-- Retains all PAFs, part-time timesheets, SPEEC forms, ECS forms and Additional Compensation Contracts for at least 7 years following the end date of the award
+- Retains all PAFs, part-time timesheets, time and effort forms and Additional Compensation Contracts for 7 years following the end date of the award

 - PI/PDs are expected to work with their project personnel to develop a system for effort reporting or to identify the existing forms and methods that will be used.

-- Obtains SPEEC form from staff if they leave the project before the end of a reporting period.
+- Obtains time and effort form from staff if they leave the project before the end of a reporting period.

 Grants Accounting/Payroll Responsibilities:

 - Insures that salaries and fringe benefits charged to sponsored projects are accurate and reflect the current contract, state guidelines, and Payroll and Human Resources policies.

 - Insures the distribution of salaries and wages reflects the value of the percentage of effort reported.